 - Place your device in Safe Mode by pressing RESET and MODE simultaneously, releasing RESET, and releasing MODE once the status LED blinks magenta.
 Give the device ample opportunity to connect.

 - Ensure your antenna's U.FL connector is firmly attached.
 If possible, try with another antenna.

 - If you have a 2G/3G device, ensure your device's LiPo battery is attached.

 The Particle Console provides you with current and historical Device Vitals that are helpful in debugging cellular connections.

 To see Device Vitals, head to: https://console.particle.io/devices, and click on the device you are interested in.
 These values will not appear if the device has never connected in the past - if this is the case, please skip ahead to "Sim Management" below.

 On the right-hand side you will see “Last Vitals”, and you can press the reset button to request the latest numbers from the device.
 (You can also do so by selecting "Run health check" on the bottom of the panel).

 - Cellular Signal, with the Operator, access technology (2G/3G/LTE depending on your device) and the Cell Global Identity number (the number used to identify the tower your device is connected to).

 This is useful to ensure your device is connecting to the expected technology given acceptable local signal.
-Please note that for LTE RSSI is not a complete indicator of signal quality.

 - Round trip time - basically a cellular ping time.
 Longer times here indicate a less than optimal signal.